BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 Arguments: `player_id: number`, `vehicle_id: number`, `data: string`
 Cancellable: YES

 Triggered when a player spawns a new vehicle.
-The `data` argument contains the car's config as json.
-When cancelled, the car is not spawned.
+The `data` argument contains the car's configuration and positional/rotational data for the vehicle as a json string.

 ##### `onVehicleEdited`

 Arguments: `player_id: number`, `vehicle_id: number`, `data: string`
 Cancellable: YES

 Triggered when a player edits their vehicle and applies the edit.
-The `data` argument contains the car's change config as json.
-When cancelled, the edit is not applied.
+The `data` argument contains the car's updated configuration as a json string but does **not** include positional or rotational data.

 ##### `onVehicleDeleted`